corda/corda/docs/source/ha-utilities.rst

 Self signed internal Artemis SSL keystore
 -----------------------------------------

-TLS is used to ensure communications between various components connected to standalone Artemis.
+TLS is used to ensure communications between HA components and standalone Artemis are secured.
 This tool can be used to generate the required keystores if TLS cert signing infrastructure is not available within your organisation.
-Please note that for Artemis to work correctly with keystores, the password for the store and the password for the private will be set to the same value.
+Please note that for Artemis to work correctly, the password for the store and the password for the private key will need to be set to the same value.

 Command-line options
 ~~~~~~~~~~~~~~~~~~~~